alphagov/govuk-developer-docs/source/manual/run-ab-test.html.md

 ### Decide how the variants should be split

-**Bear in mind that users who have not opted in to analytics cookies will not be assigned to a variant by Fastly and will not have a cookie set.**
+**Bear in mind that users who have not opted in to analytics cookies will not be assigned to a variant by Fastly and will not have a cookie set.** Until a user has had a cookie set they will not be part of the test and could be assigned variant `Z`.

 A higher percentage on your B variant will reduce the time that you need to run the test.
 Your performance analyst can help here.

 You may want to start with a small B percentage and ramp up gradually, either for load reasons, or if there's something a bit controversial in your test that may perform particularly poorly with users.

+It is also worth investigating whether running the variations at 0% for some time is useful - this allows the variation to be manually switched on by users, giving other teams a chance to see what impact the test will have on their work.

 ### Choose your cookie expiry